1961–62 Sussex County Football League

 The 1961–62 Sussex County Football League season was the 37th in the history of the competition.

-Division 1 increased seventeen teams with Hastings Rangers being promoted from Division 2, Haywards Heath also joined Division 1 from leaving the Metropolitan League.
+Division 1 increased to seventeen teams with Hastings Rangers being promoted from Division 2, Haywards Heath also joined Division 1 from leaving the Metropolitan League.
 Division 2 was remained at sixteen teams again, from which the winner would be promoted into Division 1.
 LEC Sports left Division 2 and were replaced by Selsey.

 Division One

 The division featured 17 clubs, 15 which competed in the last season, along with two new clubs: